csirmaz-lit/Primus-Vittason/book.md

 Still, such extreme examples aside, we continue to assume that the body and brain are located roughly at the same position.
 We can go further, and sidestep issues raised by the boundary problem by considering a simplified model of bodies in the world.
 We do so because we think the questions related to identity and existence we are considering here do not hinge on low-probability quantum mechanical processes or definitions of the region of Care on the atomic level.
 We think these occur and can be traced even in a simple model.

-This simple model is that of **cell people, **constructed based on lobster hatcheries, where small lobsters live in plastic cells to prevent cannibalism.
+This simple model is that of **cell people, **constructed based on lobster hatcheries, where young lobsters live in plastic cells to prevent cannibalism.
 Since the inhabitants of these cells are limited by the plastic walls, and they get no information from beyond the cell, we know their Agent, body and Care are all inside the cell.
 This upper boundary on the spatial extent of these properties give us a good grasp on them, especially as they cannot overlap with those of other cell people.

 If cell people have the necessary cognitive capabilities, they will experience Entrapment, and so on, and may pose the questions “Why do I exist?”, “Why do I exist here?”, “Why do I exist at all?”
 The referent of “I” in these utterances is the cell that does the uttering.
 We know it exists because it utters.
 And it ended up existing because a god-like creature (chance) put a lobster egg in a plastic crate.